derekbrokeit/tssh/README.md

 ### file-system mounting

-This is another protocol that I have added.
+For those times you need to interact directly with your remote computers, file system, I've got you covered.
 To use this, you must install `sshfs`, which is available on most package distributions.
 Also, please setup the environent variable `SSHFS_DIR` (in the same wasy as `LOGS_DIR`), which will be a place to mount your remote file systems.